 h.
 If necessary, run: /sbin/service vsftpd stop.
 It stops any running vsftpd.

 i.
 Run this to restart the FTP process: /sbin/service vsftpd start

 j.
 Confirm the FTP process is running netstat -a | grep ftp

 If you need TFTP to communicate with your managed resources, follow these steps to install and configure it.

 1. Confirm TFTP is installed by running this command in a shell:

 The following is an example response (your version may differ)

-6. Modify the following in the TFTP file located in /etc/xientd.d
+3. Modify the following line in the tftp file in /etc/xientd.d/ to look as follows:

 server_args = -u ftp-user1 -s /home/ftp-user1

-Save the file, then restart xinetd by going to System > Administration > Server settings > Services, and enter the root password.
-Select xinetd a click on Restart or click Stop, then click Start.
+5. Save the file, then restart xinetd by going to System > Administration > Server settings > Services, and enter the root password.
+Select xinetd and click Restart (or click Stop, then click Start).